 Free Reign Farm began with the dream of simple living and farming a small piece of ground.
-The purchase of our property and subsequent adventure of remodeling it left us with a house and a few acres of ground.
+The purchase of our property and subsequent adventure of remodeling it left us with a house and a few acres.
 I already had a thriving flock of chickens which I’d smuggled into my storage shed in town before moving out to the farm.
 But a flock of chickens does not a farm make!
 In the interest of self-sustainable living, I brought on dairy goats for milk, ducks for eggs and meat, sheep…. apparently to feed the bears but that’s a story for another day.
-We also raised rabbits presumably for meat…. and accidentally add a couple turkeys (oops).
-And then my husband decided he too needed to make an addition, and two piglets arrived as well.
+We also raised rabbits presumably for meat…. and accidentally added a couple turkeys (oops).
+Then David decided he too needed to make an addition, and two piglets arrived as well.
 Not to mention the apple trees, strawberry plants, blueberries, and planting of the annual veggie garden.
-Now we were farming!
+Now we are farming!

-Boy did we get a crash course on farming.
+Boy did we get a crash course.
 I grew up around animals, trained horses for years, raised every animal my parents would let me keep in town (and some they wouldn’t) but there are some lessons you just don’t learn until you start.
 Let me make a short list for you:

 Lesson #1.
 Goats like to jump.
 They jump on stumps, goat houses, windows, each other but mostly they like to jump FENCES.
 Woven wire will not keep them in.
 Neither will two strands of hot wire… or three… or four.
 Five!
 Yes, now five will keep them in (most of the time.)

 Lesson #3.
-The taste of REALLY GOOD sausage instantly erases from your memory how hard it is to load pigs for market and you end up with more piglets.
+The taste of REALLY GOOD sausage instantly erases from the memory of how hard it is to load pigs for market.
+The result of this is more piglets.